 In domains where the outputs of a machine learning model can have real world consequences, for example, predictive policing, financial lending, or family screening, algorithmic transparency can provide explanations of how these outputs were reached.
 By tailoring the form and complexity of these explanations to the audience, practitioners can effectively audit, verify and contextualise a model’s outputs – building public trust in the tools and institutions that use them.

 Trilateral Research evaluates machine learning algorithms using a diverse set of algorithmic transparency techniques in order to:

 Our interdisciplinary team of experts uses techniques like Shapley values, Anchors, and counterfactual explanations to produce solutions that enable ethical human-focused machine-assisted decision-making, as opposed to prescriptive autonomous decision-making.

 Trilateral Research has a wealth of experience in algorithmic transparency.
 We take a socio-technical approach and place strong emphasis on the ethical implications of the implementation of machine learning algorithms into decision-making processes, including our own applications.

 Trilateral Research is a leading multidisciplinary consulting and technology development company, we transform research and innovation into sustainable impact.

 Identifying victims of #humantrafficking is crucial to ensure they are not penalised for offences they committed while being trafficked.
-In this blog, @jmuraszkiewicz & Prof. Piotrowicz comment on a #CourtofAppeal judgment and the role of expert witnesses in addressing this #international issue:
+Learn more about the role of expert witnesses in addressing this #international issue:

 Whose Evidence Counts?
 Problems in the Identification of Victims of Trafficking - Refugee Law Initiative Blog